Vivek95555/Internship/README.md

 2. Worked on Power BI
 3. ![image](https://github.com/user-attachments/assets/5741a249-19f8-4569-a9d1-8c64b34d485b)

-# Week 2- Heart Datase analysis
+# Week 2- Heart Dataset analysis

 The heart data analysis conducted in this project aimed to explore and predict the presence of heart disease using a dataset containing various medical attributes.
 The analysis was performed in a Jupyter Notebook, which provided an interactive and flexible environment for data exploration, visualization, and modeling.